jean-Philipe/jean-Philipe/README.md

 # Hi there!
-I'm Jean-Philipe Fuentes 👋
+I'm Jean Philipe Fuentes 👋

 I'm a software engineer and tech enthusiast driven by teamwork, technology, and innovation.
 I love building solutions and have led teams to success in hackathons, tech competitions, and startup ventures.
 I'm always eager to learn and take on new challenges, using code to make a positive impact!